OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/command-line-options.md

       --node.tx-pre-checker.required-state-age int                                                      how long ago should the storage conditions from eth_SendRawTransactionConditional be true, 0 = don't check old state (default 2)
       --node.tx-pre-checker.required-state-max-blocks uint                                              maximum number of blocks to look back while looking for the <required-state-age> seconds old state, 0 = don't limit the search (default 4)
       --node.tx-pre-checker.strictness uint                                                             how strict to be when checking txs before forwarding them.
 0 = accept anything, 10 = should never reject anything that'd succeed, 20 = likely won't reject anything that'd succeed, 30 = full validation which may reject txs that would succeed
+      --parent-chain.connection.arg-log-limit uint                                                      limit size of arguments in log entries
+      --parent-chain.connection.connection-wait duration                                                how long to wait for initial connection (default 1m0s)
+      --parent-chain.connection.jwtsecret string                                                        path to file with jwtsecret for validation - ignored if url is self or self-auth
+      --parent-chain.connection.retries uint                                                            number of retries in case of failure(0 mean one attempt) (default 2)
+      --parent-chain.connection.retry-errors string                                                     Errors matching this regular expression are automatically retried
+      --parent-chain.connection.timeout duration                                                        per-response timeout (0-disabled) (default 1m0s)
+      --parent-chain.connection.url string                                                              url of server, use self for loopback websocket, self-auth for loopback with authentication
+      --parent-chain.id uint                                                                            if set other than 0, will be used to validate database and L1 connection
+      --parent-chain.wallet.account string                                                              account to use (default is first account in keystore)
+      --parent-chain.wallet.only-create-key                                                             if true, creates new key then exits
+      --parent-chain.wallet.password string                                                             wallet passphrase (default "PASSWORD_NOT_SET")
+      --parent-chain.wallet.pathname string                                                             pathname for wallet (default "wallet")
+      --parent-chain.wallet.private-key string                                                          private key for wallet
       --persistent.ancient string                                                                       directory of ancient where the chain freezer can be opened
       --persistent.chain string                                                                         directory to store chain state
       --persistent.global-config string                                                                 directory to store global config (default ".arbitrum")